Back to Blog

 Designing a Seamless Upgrade Path

 Your payment flow should not be a dead end; it should be an intuitive upgrade path.
 Clearly communicate the value of your premium features and make it effortless for free users to convert.
+The freemium model for Chrome extensions is one proven approach worth studying before you design your upgrade path.
 This might involve a "Go Pro" button in your side panel or a popup that appears when a free user tries to access a locked feature.

 The goal is to reduce as much friction as possible between the user's desire for a feature and their ability to pay for it.
 Consider offering different pricing tiers and clear value propositions for each, making the decision to upgrade feel like a natural progression.